nixbuild/nixbuild-action/README.md

 ### Prerequisites

-1. Register for a [nixbuild.net account](https://nixbuild.net/#register).
-Every
+First, register for a [nixbuild.net account](https://nixbuild.net/#register).
-   account includes free build hours, so you can try this action out for free.
+Every account includes free build hours, so you can try this action out for free.

+Then, decide on using an **SSH key** or an **auth token** for authenticating with nixbuild.net.
+Currently, it is recommended to use SSH keys, since token authentication is a new, not fully developed feature of nixbuild.net.
+The workflow examples in this README all uses SSH key authentication, but they should also work with auth tokens.

+You should follow the instructions in one of the two sections below, not both.

+#### SSH Key Authentication

-2. It is highly advisable to create a new SSH key specifically for GitHub's access to your nixbuild.net account.
+1. It is highly advisable to create a new SSH key specifically for GitHub's access to your nixbuild.net account.
 That way you can revoke GitHub's access at any time and still manage your account with your main SSH key.
 You can add and remove SSH keys to your nixbuild.net account with the